 No one understands the need to save like freelancers.
 Saving money on your business expenses is the best way to improve your bottom line.
 If you are a freelancer and find yourself traveling for any reason, you may be able to write off some of the costs.
 Depending on what you are doing while away from home, you may be able to write off plane tickets, hotel rooms, meals, coffee, and more.
-Continue on to learn what you can write off when traveling as a freelancer.
+Continue on to learn what freelancers can write off when traveling.

 The Purpose of Your Trip